networknt/light-rest-4j/docs/content/tutorial/ms-branch.md

 ```

-As we are going to regenerate API A, B, C and D, let's rename ms_aggregate folder from
+As we are going to regenerate API A, B, C and D, let's rename ms_branch folder from
 light-example-4j.

 ```
 cd ~/networknt/light-example-4j/rest
-mv ms_aggregate ms_aggregate.bak
+mv ms_branch ms_branch.bak
 cd ~/networknt
 ```